bagheria/bagheria.github.io/teaching.md

 - [Elham Tabatabaei](https://www.linkedin.com/in/elham-tabatabaei-kashani-a68a0974/) - The effect of cognitive rehabilitation on performance of frontal and parietal lobs in
 schizophrenia: an intervention based on artificial intelligence

-A selection of supervised MSc projects:
+A selection of supervised & co-supervised MSc projects:

+- [Shiva Nadi](https://scholar.google.nl/citations?user=YUNWiwsAAAAJ&hl=en&oi=ao) - A hybrid recommender system for web users
 - Ghosoon Alsuraifi – A Random Walk Graph-Based Approach for Word Sense Disambiguation Using Lexical Knowledge Resources
 - Asma Dastmardi - Spam E-Mail Detection